-The quadrant 2 on the diagram above is where most brands and products live.
-They meet their customers needs, but are not differentiated.
-The quadrant 4 contains brands that are different for sake of being different.
+Quadrant 2 on the diagram above is where most brands and products live.
+They meet their customers’ needs but are not differentiated.
+Quadrant 4 contains brands that are different for sake of being different.
 The difference they make is not relevant to the customers.

 The goal of positioning is to move to quadrant 3.

-And the role of value proposition is to capture this in one compelling statement.
+And the role of the value proposition is to capture this in one compelling statement.

 Step 5.1: List your unique attributes